PavanRangani/docs/docs/prd/tax/entity-status.md

 - On hover shows hover effect.
 On click open that tax return in same legal entity.
 - Show proper message for Grantor types trust.
 - List the joint section as first for both Joint and Individuals.
-- For Grantor type trust
-  - any of the column except `Entity` and `Role` is not applicable.
-So show proper message for other.
-  - It won't be clickable.
-Show normal cursor on hover it.

 ## UI Rule